chazeprasad/slate/source/includes/api/email-alert/_create.md

 }
 ```

-This endpoint create a Email Alert Settings.
+This endpoint creates a Email Alert Settings.

 ### HTTP Request